Home / Blog / Hermes Agent gateway setup: Telegram, Discord, WhatsApp, Email and 11 more

 hermes whatsapp

 The main risk: WhatsApp's terms prohibit unofficial automation.
 For personal use, ban risk is low.
-For anything resembling bulk messaging or contacting people who haven't opted in, the risk is significant.
-The official WhatsApp Business API (which Hermes does not use) is the compliant alternative for business use cases.
+For anything resembling bulk messaging or outreach to people who have not opted in, the risk is significant.
+The official WhatsApp Business API (which Hermes does not use) is the compliant path for business use.

 Email

 The email gateway uses standard IMAP (inbound) and SMTP (outbound).
-No external libraries — it uses Python's built-in imaplib, smtplib, and email modules.
+No external libraries.

 For Gmail: